Before You Begin: Design and Genotyping

 - An account number.

-- We require a demonstration that the guide RNA(s) directs efficient sequence-specific cutting in an in vitro assay.
+- We require a demonstration that the guide RNA(s) directs sequence-specific cutting in an in vitro assay.

 What We Will Do Part II